 This course provides an introduction to environmental laws and regulations including an introductory overview of administrative law and procedure.
 Additionally, the course provides a basic understanding of environmental laws and discusses how various factors influence environmental policy and law.
 The course emphasizes the development of critical thinking skills by analyzing various court decisions that have helped shape the environmental landscape.
-[Fall, Spring] Applied Learning - Other [3 credits] [3 contact hour(s)]
+Prerequisite: ENGL 101 and junior standing [Fall, Spring] Applied Learning-Other [3 credits] [3 contact hour(s)]